 THE RESTLESS GUN – 10 Facts About The 1950s Western Starring John Payne

 What happens when a gunfighter doesn’t want to be a gunfighter anymore?
-That’s the story of The Restless Gun, an innovative Western series celebrating its 60th anniversary this year.
+That’s the story of the innovative TV western The Restless Gun.

 John Payne stars as Vint Bonner, an aging cowboy looking to retire his six-shooter in post-Civil War Texas.
 Bonner drifts from town to town on his trusty horse Scar, trying to find work and avoid trouble.
 Sometimes he’s successful, sometimes he isn’t.